-I Don’t Feed Hay To My Rabbits And What I do Instead That Works
+Do Rabbits Need Hay?
+What I Do Instead That Works

 A Rabbits Nutritional Needs

 First, let’s get to know a little bit about rabbit nutrition.
 What exactly do they need?
-Most rabbit pellets contain everything a rabbit needs nutritionally on a daily basis.
-On a feed tag, you should see percentages at least in the ranges below.
+Good quality alfalfa pellets contain everything a rabbit needs nutritionally on a daily basis.
+On a feed tag that is either stamped on the side of the bag or sewn into the bag of rabbit pellets, you should see percentages at least in the ranges below.

 Most rabbit rations contain an adequate amount of vitamins and minerals needed on a daily basis.